NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

     $ git push

 This will not work since the local branch does not follow the remote branch.
 Use `--set-upstream` as proposed by the cli output.
+Short form is `-u`.

     @@@ Sh
     $ git push --set-upstream origin master